fspacek/a7atj/lecture_01/resources/README.md

    * Web - provides public application API/interface
    * Service - contains business logic
    * Repository - bridge between persistence storage and application
+* layers are not always 1:1 (ideally should not be) mapped to packages
-* good architecture should follow business needs of application, and should not be about current architect assigned to the project
+* good architecture should follow business needs of application

 ![Typical architecture](typical-architecture.png)